Jan Jonsson (Swedish Air Force officer): Military career

 Jonsson served as sergeant pilot (fältflygare) and was assigned to Skaraborg Wing (F 7) from 1971 to 1978.
 Jonsson was promoted to second lieutenant in 1975 during his time at the Swedish Armed Forces School for Secondary Education in Uppsala.
 Jonsson then attended the Royal Swedish Air Force Academy (Flygvapnets krigsskola, F 20), also in Uppsala, from 1976 to 1978.
 At graduation, Jonsson was awarded the Chief of the Air Force's honorary gift as best student and F 20's sports shield for best athletic performance.
 Jonsson was assigned to Hälsinge Wing (F 15) from 1978 to 1986 and served as a sergeant pilot flying Saab 32 Lansen and Saab 37 Viggen.
 At Hälsinge Wing, Jonsson later became squadron commander of the 151st Attack Aircraft Squadron (151. attackflygdivisionen).
 Jonsson was assigned to the Air Staff's JAS Department from 1987 to 1989.

 Jonsson was head of the tactical testing of Saab JAS 39 Gripen and was the head of the Air Force Tactical Center in Linköping from 1994 to 1997.
-He then served as commanding officer of the Southern Air Force Command (Södra flygkommandot) from 1997 to 1998.
+He then served as commanding officer of the Southern Air Command from 1997 to 1998.
 Jonsson was then appointed Inspector General of the Air Force and head of the Air Force Center on 1 July 1998.
 He left the post in 2000 when he was appointed head of the Joint Forces Command (OPIL).
 On 18 December 2003 his appointment was prolonged.
-On 1 September 2004, Jonsson was succeeded by Tony Stigsson.
+On 1 September 2004, Tony Stigsson succeeded Jonsson.
 Jonsson then became available to the Supreme Commander for special assignments.
 From 2005 to 2007, he served as commander of the Insatsprocessen (which in 2007 was renamed Joint Forces Command) at the Swedish Armed Forces Headquarters.
 The Chief of Joint Operations was created in 2007 and Jonsson served in this position until 31 October 2007 when he left his position at his own request.

 Other work

 Jonsson was a board member of the Civil Aviation Administration from 1999.
-He was consultant of Hägglunds through the Svennerstål & Partners lobby company throughout 2008 and early 2009.
+He was a consultant of Hägglunds through the Svennerstål & Partners lobby company throughout 2008 and early 2009.
 In 2009 he was appointed head of the Norrköping Fire Department and Linköping Rescue Service.